-Annuals lists of historical Bills from 2002 onwards are available through Parliament of Tasmania website (see 'Bills' tab on website main navigation across top).
+Annuals lists of historical Bills from 2002 onwards are available through Parliament of Tasmania website.
 Details of second reading speech, clause notes, and fact sheet (explanatory memoranda) available for many Bills from 2008 onwards.
 Historical Bills also available through AustLII, which lists Bills both alphabetically and by year.

 Tasmania does not use the term 'explanatory memoranda' but their equivalent is called Fact Sheets.
 These are available from AustLII from 2008 onwards, listed both both alphabetically and by year.
 Also available through Parliament of Tasmania with details about current and historical Bills (see above).